sanmestry/content-steering-poc/README.md

 # Content Steering Proof of Concept

 This project demonstrates a real-time data pipeline for a content steering proof of concept using **Go**, **Apache Kafka**, and **TimescaleDB**.
-It simulates millions of concurrent clients, ingests session data, and stores it in a time-series database for real-time analytics and dashboarding with **Grafana**.
+It simulates concurrent clients, ingests session data, and stores it in a time-series database for real-time analytics and dashboarding with **Grafana**.

 ---